hodgeswt/WH-02/Assembly.md

     - If the destination is a register, source value is moved to that register
     - If the destination is a memory address, the source value is moved to that address

-## ADD
-ADD takes one argument, a destination.
-It takes the sum of the A and B register values and stores them in the destination.

 ## CMP
 CMP takes two arguments, both values to compare.
 If the argument is a register, the value in that register is used.
 If the argument is a memory address, the value at that address is used.
 If the argument is a value, that value is used.